 The purpose of a Schedule of Dilapidations is to provide important information to the tenant and the landlord to ensure that the property is restored to the condition it was in at the start of the lease term.
 The landlord will want to make sure that the tenant fully complies with all the lease covenants, including property maintenance.
 Where this is not the case, a Schedule of Dilapidations may need to be served.
 In the same way, the tenant will no doubt want to vacate the property without incurring any extra costs, carrying out the required maintenance throughout the tenancy period to avoid a Dilapidations Report or claim arising from it.

 At Hocking Associates, we provide a comprehensive service and can act on behalf of landlords or tenants, including:

-- Drawing up a Schedule of Dilapidations to serve on the tenant due to vacate the property
+- Drawing up a Schedule of Dilapidations to serve the tenant due to vacate the property

-- Preparing a dilapidations claim for compensation if the tenant leaves without complying with the repairing lease covenants
+- Preparing dilapidations to claim for compensation if the tenant leaves without complying with the repairing lease covenants

 - Providing advice on specifying repair works and appointing contractors to carry out remedial works

-- Advice during the term of the lease so that the tenant can make accurate provision to avoid future dilapidations liabilities
+- Advice during the term of the lease so that the tenant can make accurate provisions to avoid future dilapidations liabilities

 - Drawing up a list of repairs required under the lease, which the tenant undertakes in order to mitigate any dilapidations claim the landlord may wish to make

-- Providing guidance and defend tenants against dilapidations claims made by their landlord, and negotiate settlements where possible
+- Providing guidance and defending tenants against dilapidations claims made by their landlord, and negotiating settlements where possible